CentroDL/godot/w01/d03/student/mta_lab_prompt.md

 ### A Ruby Data Structures Lab

-You will be creating a program that models a simplified version of the New York City subway system.
+You will be creating a program that models a simplified version of the New York City subway system's midtown local trains.
 You know you're in WDI when you've done the MTA lab!

 ## Instructions